ibm-cloud-docs/openwhisk/deploy_templates.md

 ## Deploying the Hello World template
 {: #hello-world-template}

-This action will accept a single parameter, which must be a JSON object.
+This Action will accept a single parameter, which must be a JSON object.

 1. To create a Template, go to [{{site.data.keyword.openwhisk_short}} in {{site.data.keyword.Bluemix_notm}}](https://console.bluemix.net/openwhisk/), and then click **Start Creating**.